Energy transport in Z3 chiral clock model: Results

 \subsection{Operator space entanglement}

 Analogous to the notion of entanglement between different bipartitions of many body states, one can define an operator space entanglement entropy (OSEE) \cite{PhysRevA.76.032316,PhysRevB.79.184416} from the MPS representation of the density operator.
 From the Schmidt decomposition of the state across a partition located at bond $i$, the entropy can be computed as $S_i = -{\rm{Tr}}R_i\log R_i$ where $R_i$ is the reduced density matrix obtained as the partial trace ${\rm Tr}_{j>i}\left| \rho\rangle \langle\rho \right|$.
 OSEE of the NESS at different locations of the partition is shown for system size $N=32$ and $f/J=0.4$ is plotted in fig.\ref{fig:OSEE}.
-Empirically we find that at the integrable points, OSEE is independent of the location of the partition, and for the non-integrable points, $S_i$ shows weak position dependence.
+Empirically we find that at the integrable points, away from the edges, the OSEE is independent of the location of the partition, and for the non-integrable points, $S_i$ shows weak position dependence.

-\FloatBarrier Translation invariance of the entropy as well as the expectation values of the local operators - energy density and current - at the integrable point suggest the possibility of a translation invariant MPS approximation for the NESS at the integrable points.
+\FloatBarrier The singular values from which the OSEE was constructed also is weakly position dependent in the case of the integrable points.
+Translation invariance of the entropy as well as of the expectation values of the local operators - energy density and current - at the integrable point suggest the possibility of a translation invariant MPS approximation for the NESS at the integrable points similar to Ref \cite{Znidaric2010}.